Dorothy Rupert

-Dorothy Belle Rupert is an American politician who served as a member in the Colorado Senate from the 18th district.
+Dorothy Belle Rupert (born October 20, 1926) is an American politician who served as a member in the Colorado Senate from the 18th district.

 Early life

 On October 20, 1926, Rupert was born on a farm in Meadow Grove, Nebraska.

 Education

 In 1948, Rupert earned a Bachelor of Arys degree from Nebraska Wesleyan University in Lincoln, Nebraska.
 In 1967, Rupert earned a master's degree in counseling and psych from University of Colorado Boulder.
 In 1993, Rupert earned a degree from Harvard University.

 Career

 Rupert is a former teacher and counselor in Colorado public schools.

 In 1958, Rupert became a member of the city council in Thornton, Colorado, until 1961.

 In 2009, Rupert became a co-founder of Growing Up Boulder.